What You Should Know About Reglan and Tardive Dyskinesia

-From General Health Information to Occupational Exposure Concerns
+From General Health Information to Occupational Risk Awareness

-Bridging to Reglan and Tardive Dyskinesia
+Bridging General Knowledge to Specific Risk: Reglan and Tardive Dyskinesia

-Reglan (metoclopramide) is a medication approved for short-term treatment of symptomatic gastroesophageal reflux in adults and for relief of symptoms in adults with acute and recurrent diabetic gastroparesis (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-A central concern associated with its use is tardive dyskinesia (TD), a movement disorder that can be potentially irreversible.
-The prescribing information for Reglan includes a boxed warning stating that metoclopramide can cause TD, a potentially irreversible serious movement disorder (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-The risk of developing TD increases with duration of treatment and total cumulative dosage (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-For patients with symptomatic, documented gastroesophageal reflux, the maximum duration of Reglan treatment is 12 weeks (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-In patients with diabetic gastroparesis, total treatment duration should also be limited to 12 weeks; if longer use is unavoidable, routine monitoring for signs and symptoms of TD is recommended (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
-Reglan is contraindicated in patients with a history of TD (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+Building on the legacy of general health information, we now turn to the specific medical evidence regarding Reglan (metoclopramide) and its association with tardive dyskinesia (TD).
+Reglan is a medication approved for short-term treatment of symptomatic gastroesophageal reflux and diabetic gastroparesis in adults (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+However, its use carries a significant risk of TD, a potentially irreversible movement disorder.
+The prognosis for patients who develop TD from Reglan depends on several factors, including the duration of exposure, cumulative dosage, and individual patient characteristics.
+The boxed warning on Reglan's label states that metoclopramide can cause TD, a potentially irreversible serious movement disorder (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+The risk increases with longer treatment duration and higher total cumulative dosage.
+The label emphasizes that Reglan should be used for the shortest duration necessary, and patients should be periodically reassessed for continued need.
+For symptomatic gastroesophageal reflux, the maximum treatment duration is 12 weeks, and for diabetic gastroparesis, total treatment should also be limited to 12 weeks unless longer use is unavoidable, in which case routine monitoring for TD signs is recommended (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+Reglan is contraindicated in patients with a history of TD.

-Prognosis: Is Tardive Dyskinesia from Reglan Permanent?
+Clinical Presentation and Prognosis of Tardive Dyskinesia from Reglan

 Important Notice